mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 ## Quizzes
 There will be 11 online quizzes that go along with each online learning module.
 These quizzes contain a series of multiple choice questions and will count towards your "Quizzes and Participation" score, which is worth 10% of your final grade.
 Quizzes are delivered via Brightspace and can be attempted up to 5 times.
 Your most recent score will be the one recorded (not your highest score).
 The online quizzes should be completed before class on the day in which they are due.
 Please see the course schedule for a complete list of due dates.
 "Grace" days (described below) do not apply to quizzes.

-## Exit Tickets
-After class, you will be responsible for a short self-paced activity that you can participate in even if you didn't attend the live lecture.
-These activities, called "Exit Tickets", will be delivered via Brightspace under the "Quizzes" tool.
-This will be factored into your "Quizzes and Participation" grade (10% of your overall grade).
-These activities are due before our next class meeting.
-"Grace" days (described below) do not apply to exit tickets.

 ## Assignments
 There will be 11 assignments in this course that will be assigned on a weekly basis.
 For a full outline of assignment due dates please refer to the course schedule page.